Kyrillian/Discord-CharAIbot/README.md

 # Discord-CharAIbot

-CharAIbot is a Discord bot leveraging the OpenAI Assistant functionality to create a chatbot that behaves in a way you configure it to.
+CharAIbot is a Character AI Discord bot leveraging the OpenAI Assistant functionality to create a chatbot that behaves in a way you configure it to.
 Give it some personality, make it act like a celebrity, sky's the limit.

 ## Features